 The purpose of real estate data analytics, metrics and KPIs is to help incentivize the right kind of behaviour and provide signals to monitor whether your real estate business is heading in the right direction.
 This is quite abstract and there can be an infinite number of metrics and KPIs you can define.

 “The guiding principle here is that metrics and KPIs should reflect the mission, strategy and health of your business and that they are measurable, achievable and meaningful.”

 Because metrics and KPI reflect the mission and strategy of a specific business, a lot of times you may have metrics that are specific to your business.
 That being said, there are universal metrics that can be applicable across most companies.
 If you have ever watched Shark Tank, you can get a sense of how important metrics are.
 Every Shark on the show ask questions about the numbers behind the business because it provides them with a signal about the health of the business.

-We’ve chosen couple common but very important metrics to briefly talk about below:
+We’ve chosen couple common but very important metrics for data analytics in real estate to briefly talk about below:

 Revenue / Profit

 This is a no brainer and you probably aren’t even running a real estate business if you are not looking at this.
 Most of the time people focus on the absolute amount which is very important but there are other metrics that will help provide more context.